mindersec/minder/docs/docs/profile_engine/manage_profiles.md

 ## Create a rule type

-Before creating a profile, we need to ensure that all rule types exist in mediator.
+Before creating a profile, we need to ensure that all rule types exist in Minder.

 A rule type can be created by pointing to a directory (or file) containing the rule type definition: